KarMiles/polish-girl-painting/README.md

 ### **Site owner goals**
 -	To ensure the offering is broadcast in a consumer-friendly and appealing way.
 -	To have commercial transactions processed in accurate and time-efficient manner.
--	To increase prospective and current customers' interest in the offering and to promote sales through encouraging engagement within the community.
+-	To increase prospective and current customers' interest in the offering.
 -	To maximise customers' retainment.
 -	To promote knowledge on benefits of art appreciation.
 -	To receive requests for custom art creation.